Sigmund Freud: Seduction theory

 As well as his pressure technique, Freud's clinical procedures involved analytic inference and the symbolic interpretation of symptoms to trace back to memories of infantile sexual abuse.
 His claim of one hundred percent confirmation of his theory only served to reinforce previously expressed reservations from his colleagues about the validity of findings obtained through his suggestive techniques.
 Freud subsequently showed inconsistency as to whether his seduction theory was still compatible with his later findings.
-In an addendum to The Aetiology of Hysteria he stated: "All this is true [the sexual abuse of children], but it must be remembered that at the time I wrote it I had not yet freed myself from my overvaluation of reality and my low valuation of phantasy".
+In an addendum to The Aetiology of Hysteria he stated: "It must be remembered that at the time I wrote it I had not yet freed myself from my overvaluation of reality and my low valuation of phantasy".
 Some years later, Freud explicitly rejected the claim of his colleague Ferenczi that his patients' reports of sexual molestation were actual memories instead of fantasies, and he tried to dissuade Ferenczi from making his views public.
 Karin Ahbel-Rappe concludes that "Freud marked out and started down a trail of investigation into the nature of the experience of infantile incest and its impact on the human psyche, and then abandoned this direction for the most part."

 Cocaine

 As a medical researcher, Freud was an early user and proponent of cocaine as a stimulant as well as analgesic.
 He believed that cocaine was a cure for many mental and physical problems, and in his 1884 paper "On Coca," he extolled its virtues.
 Between 1883 and 1887, he wrote several articles recommending medical applications, including its use as an antidepressant.
 He narrowly missed out on obtaining scientific priority for discovering its anesthetic properties, of which he was aware but had mentioned only in passing.
 (Karl Koller, a colleague of Freud's in Vienna, received that distinction in 1884 after reporting to a medical society the ways cocaine could be used in delicate eye surgery.)
 Freud also recommended cocaine as a cure for morphine addiction.
 He had introduced cocaine to his friend Ernst von Fleischl-Marxow, who had become addicted to morphine taken to relieve years of excruciating nerve pain resulting from an infection acquired after injuring himself while performing an autopsy.
-His claim that Fleischl-Marxow was cured of his addiction was premature, though he never acknowledged that he had been at fault.
+His claim that Fleischl-Marxow was cured of his addiction was premature.
 Fleischl-Marxow developed an acute case of "cocaine psychosis", and soon returned to using morphine, dying a few years later, still suffering from intolerable pain.

 The application as an anaesthetic turned out to be one of the few safe uses of cocaine.
 As reports of addiction and overdose began to filter in from many places in the world, Freud's medical reputation became somewhat tarnished.
 After the "Cocaine Episode" Freud ceased to recommend the use of the drug publicly, but continued to take it himself occasionally for depression, migraines, and nasal inflammation during the early 1890s, before discontinuing its use in 1896.